 I joined the military in 1996 at the age of 17 to become an Electronics Technical focused on nuclear reactor management.
-During my tenure I transitioned into communication systems, where I worked on satellite, ultra-high frequency, very-high frequency communications, weather management systems, precision approach radars, tactical communication systems, and cryptologic equipment.
+During my tenure I transitioned into communication systems, where I worked on satellite, ultra-high frequency, very-high frequency communications, weather management systems, precision approach radars, tactical communication systems and cryptologic equipment.
 Over my eight years of service, I supported thousands of fleet and mobile operations throughout the world and specifically NATO operations in Yugoslavia 2000 and the Afghanistan War in 2001.
 In addition, I worked closely with several Marine deployments as part of the auxiliary security force to ensure base and fleet protection and readiness.
-Due to my integration between business and military, I havebeen dubbed, “The Combat CEO”.
+Due to my integration between business and military, I have been dubbed, “The Combat CEO”.

 Can you share the most interesting story that you experienced during your military career?
 What “take away” did you learn from that story?

 On September 11, 2001, the United States was attacked by terrorists.
 During this time, I was stationed in Naples, Italy and I remember chatting with my Division Commander.
-While chatting, we saw a high alert message appear on the new channel we were watching at the time, and we shocked to have learned a plane has hit one of the Twin Towers.
+While chatting, we saw a high alert message appear on the new channel we were watching at the time, and were shocked to have learned a plane had hit one of the Twin Towers.
 Within a few minutes span, we heard alarms going off in our facility.
 At the time, I was working at NCTAMS Eurcent, which supported fleet operations throughout the Mediterranean.
 This location was a top secret communications center which was vital to the security of the world.
 Once the alarms went off, our Marine divisions raced through the facility, ensuring the operation was on full lock down.
 At this point, me and the hundreds of men and women I was working with knew it was time to go to war.

 Many tasks followed the lock down alert which incorporated full integration with the Italian and NATO forces to prepare and begin our operation in Afghanistan.
 Although we were prepared, I realized that no matter how mighty and in control one country, or person may believe they are, the world can change within an instant, effecting thousands upon thousands of lives.
 The philosophy of always being proactive versus reactive was embedded within me the moment we went on high alert.